 Despite depending on the type of bulb temperature you get, CMH grow lights all have very wide spectrum wavelengths.
 They produce high red, yellow and green color temperatures.
 Each color has its own role in promoting the plants through the different lifecycle stages.

 - Red: This color is responsible for the flowering and fruiting of plants.
-This spectrum may need to be supplemented because CMH push plants through this stage well as HPS lamps.

 - Yellow: This colored light spectrum improves the effects of photosynthesis.